Helwazir/Snake/README.md

 - Add `freeglut.dll` from `freeglue/bin/` to the cmake-build-debug folder.

 # Keyboard and Mouse Commands
 This program uses the arrow keys to change the direction that the snake is moving in.
-In addition, the escape key can be pressed at any time in order to quit the program.
+In addition, the 'esc' key can be pressed at any time in order to exit the program.
+No mouse commands are recognized by the program.